-I am responsible for making sure everything is running smoothly and effectively for clinical colleagues working in our West Country Dental Care and Brighter Dental practices each day.
-I visit my designated locations on a regular basis to ensure we maintain the highest clinical standards and meet all clinical governance requirements, and am there to help with any requests my colleagues may have.
-I am sedation trained with a background in community dentistry and practise as a dental nurse when needed, so in addition to coordinating staffing and resourcing requirements I also rosta GA (general anaesthetic) appointments and attend sessions at Royal Cornwall Hospital Trust as required.
+I am responsible for making sure everything is running smoothly and effectively for clinical colleagues working in our practices each day.
+I visit my designated locations on a regular basis to ensure we maintain the highest clinical standards and meet all clinical governance requirements and am there to help with any requests my colleagues may have.
+I am sedation trained with a background in community dentistry and practise as a dental nurse when needed, so in addition to coordinating people and resourcing requirements, I also rosta GA (general anaesthetic) appointments and attend sessions at Royal Cornwall Hospital Trust as required.

 Getting the right people with the right skill mix in the right places at the right time can be quite a challenge.
 You have to be pretty agile in this role, responsive to ever-changing situations and ‘bumps in the road’, but it is very rewarding.
 I enjoy problem-solving, listening and helping my colleagues who really are the most wonderful team to work with.
-I lead on our dental nurse apprenticeship scheme and absolutely love seeing each individual develop their skills, experience and practice once they’re qualified – that is very motivational.
+I absolutely love seeing each individual team member develop their skills, experience and practice – that is very motivational.

 I fell into dental nursing at the age of 16 whilst living in the Midlands.
 I’d just gained my O-levels, was invited to an interview at the general dental practice where my sister-in-law was receptionist and found myself qualifying two years later!
 I then moved to Wolverhampton Health Authority working in community clinics for children, gaining experience in orthodontics and GA working alongside anaesthetists, and treated 24 children every day for teeth extraction.
 At that time water was fluoridated in Birmingham but not Wolverhampton.